Ambrai Ghat

 Ambrai Ghat or Manjhi Ghat and Hanuman Ghat is a main ghat situated near the waterfront of Lake Pichola in Udaipur.
 It is situated opposite to the Gangaur Ghat, near the Jagdish Chowk area.
-Ambrai Ghat is a gateway to a delighting experience that passes from the old streets of the area called as ‘Old City’ in Udaipur.
-The Ambrai Ghat has been maintained well by the Nagar Parishad of Udaipur, marble boundaries are installed and wide seats for resting are available on the Ghat.
+Ambrai Ghat is a gateway to a delighting experience that passes from the old streets of the area called the ‘Old City’ in Udaipur.
+Ambrai Ghat has been maintained well by the Nagar Parishad of Udaipur, marble boundaries are installed and wide seats for resting are available on the Ghat.

 Overview

-Ambrai Ghat is a popular for its lake-side location surrounded by many popular hotels including the Ambrai restaurant.
+Ambrai Ghat is a popular for its lake-side location surrounded by many popular hotels.
 It is also popular for the picturesque view of City Palace, Udaipur, and surrounding lakes.